 Lambda’s Legal Help Desk staff respond directly to members of our communit(ies) who are seeking legal information and assistance with discrimination related to sexual orientation, gender identity and expression, and HIV status.
 To the extent that our resources and priorities allow, Lambda Legal takes on legal representation of callers whose situations present impact litigation issues; for many others, Lambda Legal provides leads to other organizations and practical information that might help them address their problems.

 National Center for Lesbian Rights

-Provides legal and non-legal information on issues that affect the LGBTQ community.
+The National Center for Lesbian Rights provides legal and non-legal information on issues that affect the LGBTQ community.

 Stop Abuse for Everyone (SAFE)

-Stop Abuse For Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services.
+Stop Abuse for Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services.
 These groups include straight men, gays and lesbians, teens, the elderly, and immigrants.